SchoolOfHope/SchoolOfHope.github.io/_posts/2020-04-09-Holy-Thursday.md

 Be salvation, honor, blessing, might and endless majesty.</p>

 <h2>Conclusion</h2>
-<p>Tonight, we conclude in silence, as the Church has now begun her solemn watch with the Lord, an unbroken time of prayer, which continues through these next days.</p>
+<p><i>Tonight, we conclude in silence, as the Church has now begun her solemn watch with the Lord, an unbroken time of prayer, which continues through these next days.</i></p>

 <img src="/assets/images/ArchCrest.jpg">